Step by step instructions to use CPL with Microsoft Windows.

 debian in search box, install the free Debian app (or your favourite other Linux distribution); launch the app.

 - 3 - Bring Debian up to date.
-In your new Debian terminal paste and execute:
+In your new Debian terminal execute the following click-to-copy commands:

 sudo apt update